Gelawdewos: Campaigns

 Following the Imam's death and defeat at Wanya Daga, the regions of Dawaro and Bali fell under the control of Vizier Abbas, the nephew of Imam Ahmad ibn Ibrahim.
 Abbas then launched a fierce attack on a number of Christian towns in Shewa.
 The young Emperor, Gelawdewos, made his way to confront him and Abbas rushed with his army to meet the Emperor.
 Gelawdewos was victorious in this engagement and Abbas with all his captains were killed.
 Galawdewos decided to remain in Wej where he established his capital, stationed his royal court and built a palace there.
 Gelawdewos then conquered all of the Muslim provinces except for Adal.
 Among the provinces he conquered were Dawaro, Fetegar, Bali, and Hadiya.
 The Ethiopian king then focused on the southwestern side of Ethiopia.

 In early 1548, Gelawdewos led his army in campaign to the western fringes of the Empire, perhaps in Bizamo, beyond the province of Damot, which was then inhabited by pagans.
 Whilst Gelawdewos was campaigning in the west, the Adalites would launch an invasion of Dawaro.
 Gelawdewos's vassal Fanu'el succeeded in repulsing him.
 Gelawdewos later arrived in the region where he took the offensive, he marched into the region of Adal where he took much loot, slaves, gold and sliver and was said to have distributed it most generously among his subjects before returning six months later.
 The Emperor then ordered Fanu’el to advance "into the country towards Zayla" where he reportedly killed two prominent Muslim leaders, however Nur ibn Mujahid was able to escape.

-In late 1549, Gelawdewos followed up with another large scale attack into Adal territory, and as the chronicler claims, “to ravage it like how the Muslims ravaged the Christian highlands”.
+In late 1549, Gelawdewos followed up with another large scale invasion into Adal territory, and as the chronicler claims, “to ravage it like how the Muslims ravaged the Christian highlands”.
 He spent five months in this operation during which he freed numerous Christian slaves that had been taken during the Ethiopian-Adal War and in his turn enslaved many Muslim captives.
 He also captured ‘Abbas, one of the principal figures of Adal, although Emir Nur was able to escape once again.

 After this campaign in the east, a number of revolts were suppressed, in Gumär, and Gambo provinces.
 During the Ottoman conquest of Habesh, the Ottomans under Özdemir Pasha attacked seized Massawa, Arqiqo and Dahlak.
 Gelawdewos relied on the resistance of the local population.
 In the area of Bur, the farmers killed many Turks and their commander, sending the latter's head to the Emperor.

 In 1559, Nur ibn Mujahid invaded Fatagar again with a force comprising 1800 horsemen and 500 riflemen, and numerous sword and bow-wielding troops.
 To face that threat, Gelawdewos ordered Ras Hamalmal of Kambata and Ras Fasil to lead two armies against Harar, the capital city of the Adal Sultanate.
 The two commanders successfully sacked Harar and killed Barakat ibn Umar Din, the last member of the Walasma dynasty.